Brotherly Love Feature (1969

 several years.
 Youngest brother Vinnie is a retail manager in the

 furniture industry in Sligo and has not gone back to music.
+Ian and

 click on thumbnails for full image